-Endeavoring to further define our Constitution’s limits on governmental encroachment upon the innate rights of the people, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights — which was ratified on December 15th, 1791.
+Endeavoring to further define our Constitution’s limits on governmental encroachment upon the innate rights of the people, James Madison, its primary architect, introduced to the First Congress in 1789 a Bill of Rights, which was ratified on December 15, 1791.

 Our Bill of Rights was inspired by three remarkable documents.
-The first being John Locke’s Two Treatises of Government (1689) regarding protection of “property” (in the Latin context, proprius, or one’s own “life, Liberty, and estate”).
-The second, the Virginia Declaration of Rights (1776) authored by George Mason as part of that state’s constitution.
-Finally, of course, our Declaration of Independence, authored by Thomas Jefferson.
+The first was John Locke’s Two Treatises of Government (1689) regarding protection of “property” (in the Latin context, proprius, or one’s own “life, Liberty, and estate”).
+The second, the Virginia Declaration of Rights (1776), was authored by George Mason as part of that state’s constitution.
+Finally, of course, was our Declaration of Independence, authored by Thomas Jefferson.

-Though the Bill of Rights is commonly referred to as “the first ten Amendments” to our Constitution, it is essential to distinguish these ten Articles from Amendments.
-The Bill of Rights are an integral part of our Constitution.
-Constitutional Amendments made over the course of our nation’s history, have modified the Constitution per its own stipulation.
+Though the Bill of Rights is commonly referred to as “the first Ten Amendments” to our Constitution, one should distinguish these Ten Articles from Amendments.
+The Bill of Rights is an integral part of our Constitution.
+Constitutional Amendments made over the course of our nation’s history have modified the Constitution per its own stipulation.